 MariaDB Xpand provides distributed SQL, high availability, fault tolerance, write scaling, and horizontal scale-out for transactional workloads.
-MariaDB Xpand can integrate with the Xpand storage engine in MariaDB Enterprise Server 10.5.
+MariaDB Xpand can integrate with the Xpand storage engine in MariaDB Enterprise Server 10.5 and later.

 Xpand provides distributed SQL.

-Xpand integrates with the Xpand storage engine in MariaDB Enterprise Server 10.5:
+Xpand integrates with the Xpand storage engine in MariaDB Enterprise Server 10.5 and later.

 Xpand supports transactional workloads

 Xpand leverages a shared-nothing architecture to efficiently execute distributed SQL.

 Xpand provides high availability (HA) and fault tolerance by design.